 The Ships that Sank

 As noted, over forty ships were bombed and sank killing all the men, women, and children on board who either died as a direct result of the bombings or were machine gunned by the Japanese pilots or who subsequently drowned.
 However, some of the ships had enough surviving passengers who were picked to form an identifiable group.
+Michael Pether has recently compiled a description of what happened to two of the smaller ships: HMS Fuh Wo and the Yin Ping and these can be read following the links.

 The Vyner Brooke